jeetprksh/jeetprksh.github.io/index.md

 ## No XML Spring and Hibernate Integration
-Creating end to end Spring Hibernate application without any XML. [(read)](/post/no-xml-spring-and-hibernate-integration/)
+Creating an end to end Spring Hibernate application without using any XML configuration. [(read)](/post/no-xml-spring-and-hibernate-integration/)

 ## Embedded H2 Database with Spring Boot Application